spidervirus/Future-Self/BACKEND_ROADMAP.md

 - **Status:** To Do

 ### 3.2.
 External Data Integration
-- **Task:** Integrate with external APIs for additional data.
+- **Task:** Integrate with external APIs for contextual data.
-- **Details:** Set up services to fetch data from weather, astrology/numerology, and event APIs.
+- **Details:** Set up services to fetch data for AI model tuning and contextual messaging.
+This will include: 1.
+Numerology/Astrology/Zodiac data based on the user's birthday.
+2. Weather and local events based on the user's geo-location, potentially using APIs or a data scraper.
 - **Status:** To Do

 ### 3.3.
 Background Jobs & Scheduler